-The UUID shall be encoded within the Organizational unit (ou) attribute using the UUID string representation defined in Section 3 of RFC 4122 (e.g., "f81d4fae-7dec-11d0-a765-00a0c91e6bf6")Names shall never be misleading.
+If UUID is included in a PIV-I certificate, the UUID shall not represent the PIV-I card serial number.
+When included in a certificate, the UUID shall be expressed using the UUID string representation defined in Section 3 of RFC 4122 (e.g., "f81d4fae-7dec-11d0-a765-00a0c91e6bf6").

+Names shall never be misleading.